SoftUni-Internal/interactive-content/EN/02-Methods/05-Returning-Values-From-Methods.md

 [/code-editor]
 [task-description]
 ## Description
-Create a method that calculates and returns the area of a triangle by given width and length:
+Create a method that calculates and returns the area of a triangle by a given width and length:

 ## Examples
 |**Input**|**Output**|